 Resin on wood is all the rage, and pouring resin over the edges of your project can achieve a beautiful look.
-This is an artistic look that has come onto the wood fashion scene in recent years, and is a top seller at craft shows, collectible shops, and online selling venues such as Etsy.
-Customers rave about the resin pour-over look, and it is a great technique to have in your arsenal as a woodworker.
+This is an artistic technique that has come onto the scene in recent years and has been a top seller at craft shows, makers markets, and online shops.
+Customers rave about the poured resin look, making it a great technique to have in your arsenal as a woodworker.

 Break the surface tension.
 Rub resin all over the edges to prevent problems as the resin is poured over the edges.
 This is a slow process but taking your time on this step can save you frustrations down the road.